dmcg/minutest/docs/README.md

 ## Usage

-To just test simple functions, define your tests in a subclass of JUnit5Minutests.
+To just test simple functions, define your tests in class which mixes-in JUnit5Minutests.
 The JUnit 5 [first test case](https://junit.org/junit5/docs/current/user-guide/#writing-tests) looks like this.

 ```kotlin
 // Mix-in JUnit5Minutests to run Minutests with JUnit 5